nuster1128/Awesome-Causal-Papers/README.md

 # Awesome Causal Papers

 For benefiting the research community and promoting causal direction, we organize papers related to causal that published on top conferences recently.
-Currently, our repository has included ICLR'23 and NIPS'22.
+Currently, our repository has included `ICLR'23`, `NIPS'22` and `ICLR'22`.

 We are glad for pointing out our misunderstandings, and welcome to contribute to this repository!

 #### What's new:

+- 2023/3/7  We add papers from `ICLR'22`.
+We merge `Causal in QA` into `Causal in NLP`.
-- 2023/2/9	We update to include ICLR'23 and NIPS'22.
+- 2023/2/9	We add papers from `ICLR'23` and `NIPS'22`.

 ## Contents